Skip to main content

 Hey, I'm kind of in a similar boat right now actually.
 My mom was just diagnosed a few months ago too and yeah the money stress is real, especially when you're already dealing with so much.
 I had to move back to Phoenix to help take care of her while keeping my teaching job so I totally get the worry.

 From what I've learned talking to people and doing research, George is right that settlements usually move faster than going all the way to trial.
 A lot of cases do settle before that happens.
-But honestly the timeline can really vary depending on your specific situation - like where you worked, how clear the exposure is, all that stuff.
+But honestly the timeline can really vary depending on your specific situation.
+Like where you worked, how clear the exposure is, all that stuff.

 What I'd say is don't let the timeline stress you out TOO much right now because you need to focus on your health first.
 The legal stuff will happen on its own timeline.
 But also don't wait forever to talk to someone about it because there are time limits.
 I know it feels like you're adding one more thing to your plate but getting answers from an actual lawyer who handles these cases will help way more than worrying about it alone.